 Consultation with local, state, and federal agencies and other interested parties has been ongoing throughout the project planning process.
 The Authority and FRA contacted potentially interested parties including local government planning departments, historic preservation organizations, historical societies, libraries, and museums.
-In accordance with Section 106 PA Stipulation V.A, these interested agencies, groups, and individuals were invited to comment on the significance findings and treatments proposed, and those with demonstrated interest in the project were
+In accordance with Section 106 PA Stipulation V.A, these interested agencies, groups, and individuals were or would be invited to comment on the significance findings and treatments proposed, and those with demonstrated interest in the project would be invited to participate as consulting parties in the preparation of the MOA.
+A table describing this and any follow-up contact is provided in Volume 2, Appendix 3.16-A. This table also summarizes outreach to state, regional, and local agencies that may have responsibilities for historic properties and may want to review reports and findings for a project within their jurisdiction.